selwynpolit/d9book/book/forms.md

 }
 ```

 This is the magic bullet as it limits the `$iwant[]` output to only 1 value and also provides the value needed by the submit (go) button so it knows where to send the output.
-Unfortunately this just sets the `$iwant[]` array to the only one possible `iwant` value.
+Unfortunately, this just sets the `$iwant[]` array to the only one possible `iwant` value.
 That is not as useful as one would want.

 ### I Am I Want revisited